KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Author:** Crazy34

-**Description:** With this mod, Crazy34 walked into the community, slammed down one of the most impressive mods ever made for this game, and dared us to do better.
-Not only have they split the blade texture in two to allow for lightsabers with cores of a different color (currently unsupported in the build release, but hopefully coming soon), they've also added *dynamic reflections* to each and every lightsaber across every area of the game.
+**Description:** With this mod, Crazy has added *dynamic reflections* to each and every lightsaber across every area of the game.
 When you're fighting a Dark Jedi, you're going to see your faces bathed in shifting colors, fading and brightening as you swing your lightsabers; when you ignite your saber in a hallway, it will reflect on the floor and walls, and will realistically increase in intensity as the blade draws nearer to the surface.
 This is an incredible project, and easily one of the most important—and impressive—mods ever released for KOTOR.
-In the next few years, it could completely change the face of lightsaber modding.

 **Category & Tier:** Appearance Change, Immersion & Graphics Improvement / 1 - Essential